-Research has shown that breast-conserving surgery, when combined with sentinel node biopsy and followed by radiation therapy, is as effective as mastectomy for most women with early breast cancer.
-The chance of the cancer coming back in another part of the body is the same with either type of surgery.
+Research has shown that for early breast cancer having breast-conserving surgery followed by radiation therapy is as effective as a mastectomy.
+The chance of the cancer coming back in another part of the body is the same for both types of surgery.

 The operations have different benefits, risks and side effects.
 Talk to your doctor about the best option for you.

-Surgery to remove the breast cancer and some surrounding healthy tissue is called breast-conserving surgery.
+Surgery to remove part of the breast is called breast-conserving surgery.
 It is also called a lumpectomy or wide local excision.
-Breast-conserving surgery is recommended if the cancer is relatively small compared to the size of your breast.
-The surgeon removes the tumour and a rim of breast tissue, while leaving as much breast tissue as possible.
-This will leave a scar and may change the size and shape of the breast and the position of the nipple.
+The surgeon removes the tumour and some of the healthy tissue around it, so you can keep as much of your breast as possible.
+This will leave a scar, and may change the size and shape of the breast and the position of the nipple.

-The removed tissue is sent to a laboratory.
-A specialist called a pathologist checks it under a microscope to see if there is an area of healthy cells around the cancer – this is known as a clear margin.
-The pathologist will create a report, which will include information about:
+The removed tissue is looked at under a microscope by a pathologist to see if there is an area of healthy cells around the cancer – known as a clear margin.
+The pathologist’s report will include information about:

 - the size and grade of the cancer